What is self-service search?

 You can export the searched events to a CSV file and save the report for future reference.
 Click Export to CSV format to export the events and download the CSV file that is generated.

-The following operators are supported in your search queries.
+You can also use the following operators in your search queries.

 |:||Assign a value to the search query||User-Name : John||Displays events for the user John|